2026 application open; positions contingent on NIH funding

 Applicants must:

-• hold a Bachelor of Science in a biomedically relevant field (such as microbiology, biomedical sciences, or closely related field) from an accredited college or university awarded no more than 36 months before applying.
+- hold a Bachelor of Science in a biomedically relevant field (such as microbiology, biomedical sciences, or closely related field) from an accredited college or university awarded no more than 36 months before applying (i.e. no earlier than January 2023).

-• be United States citizens or non-citizen nationals or have been lawfully admitted for permanent residence (at the time of appointment).
+- be a United States citizen, non-citizen national of the United States, or have been lawfully admitted for permanent residence (at the time of appointment).

 Funding